nyx-fuzz/packer/README.md

 <img align="right" width="200"  src="logo.png">
 </p>

-This repository contains the image packer for nyx vms.
-It is used to perform a variety of tasks that create a functioning sharedir (which contains all bundled data needed to spawn and run a VM).
+This repository contains the image packer for nyx VMs.
+It is used to perform a variety of tasks that create a functioning Nyx sharedir (which contains all bundled data needed to spawn and run a VM).
 This includes agent (and if needed target binaries), various scripts running in the VM, config files (which links the kernel or disc image), seeds etc.

 ## Bug Reports and Contributions